Theodor W. Adorno: Confrontations with students

 Relations between students and the West German state continued to deteriorate.
 In spring 1968, a prominent SDS spokesman, Rudi Dutschke, was gunned down in the streets; in response, massive demonstrations took place, directed in particular against the Springer Press, which had led a campaign to vilify the students.
 An open appeal published in Die Zeit, signed by Adorno, called for an inquiry into the social reasons that gave rise to this assassination attempt as well as an investigation into the Springer Press' manipulation of public opinion.
 At the same time, however, Adorno protested against disruptions of his own lectures and refused to express his solidarity with their political goals, maintaining instead his autonomy as a theoretician.
 Adorno rejected the so-called unity of theory and praxis advocated by the students and argued that the students' actions were premised upon a mistaken analysis of the situation.
 The building of barricades, he wrote to Marcuse, is "ridiculous against those who administer the bomb."
 Adorno would refer to the radical students as "stormtroopers (Sturmabteilung) in jeans."

 In September 1968, Adorno went to Vienna for the publication of Alban Berg: Master of the Smallest Link.
-Upon his return to Frankfurt, events prevented his concentrating upon the book on aesthetics he wished to write: "Valid student claims and dubious actions", he wrote to Marcuse, "are all so mixed up together that all productive work and even sensible thought are scarcely possible any more."
-After striking students threatened to strip the Institute's sociology seminar rooms of their furnishings and equipment, the police were brought in to close the building.
+Upon his return to Frankfurt, events prevented his concentrating upon the book on aesthetics he wished to write: "Valid student claims and dubious actions," he wrote to Marcuse, "are all so mixed up together that all productive work and even sensible thought are scarcely possible any more."
+After striking, students threatened to strip the Institute's sociology seminar rooms of their furnishings and equipment, and the police were brought in to close the building.